 Can Game Cameras Be Tracked?

-While most trail cameras do not have built-in tracking capabilities, you can use some add-ons if you want your camera to be GPS-equipped.
-The cheapest option is to invest in a security box or an outdoor decal stating your camera is GPS-enabled.
+While most trail cameras do not have built-in tracking capabilities, you can use some add-ons if you want a cellular trail camera with GPS tracking.
+The cheapest option is to invest in a security box or an outdoor decal stating your trail camera is GPS-enabled.
 Although a decal does not actually provide GPS capability, potential thieves won’t know the difference, and it might be the right deterrent to ward them off.

 Alternatively, there are many options for small GPS tracking devices you can attach to your trail camera.
 If you connect them securely, you should know where your trail camera is at all times.

 What to Do If Your Trail Camera Is Stolen

 If your trail camera is stolen, it can be challenging to get it back in your hands.
 Before you even set your camera up outside, follow some of these guidelines to ensure the best possible outcome if the worst does happen:

 - Know your device’s serial number and identification information: Providing this information to local law enforcement and even wilderness supply stores means people will know your camera belongs to you if it shows up nearby.

 - Carve your name and contact information into the camera: You can also do this with a marker, but etching information onto the device itself ensures it can’t be cleaned off or removed easily.